vhoudoverdov/meowcats-mcp/README.md

 This repository is designed to be a tutorial for building very simple MCP (Model Context Protocol) servers.
 It allows us to study the underlying components of MCP servers, like the python scripts that handle abstraction of APIs for MCP clients.
 In this tutorial we'll be using a public API called [meowfacts](https://github.com/wh-iterabb-it/meowfacts) by [wh-iterabb-it](https://github.com/wh-iterabb-it/), which returns a random cat fact as a response to requests.

-This server uses much of the same boilerlate code used by the tutorial example on [modelcontextprotocol.io](https://modelcontextprotocol.io/docs/develop/build-server#weather-api-issues) and shows how that tutorial example can be leveraged to create other simple MCP servers.

 ### Introduction

 MCP servers allow Large Language Models (LLMs) to interact with external data sources and APIs.
 The MCP protocol facilitates this interaction using a client/server model which abstracts a significant amount of the effort that would typically be involved in running API commands, parsing results, and maintaining scripts.